Marcelkibor/Database-Concepts/README.md

 This repository has documented mysql database concepts.
-To test, ensure you have mysql installed.
+To test it, ensure you have mysql installed.